jonas089/ed25519-keygen/readme.md

 # Rare key generator for Ed25519

 ## Hex
-We're generating hex keys here.
+This script is generating hex keys!

 Hex keys are composed of integers 0-9 and letters a-f.

 Because of this, it's not possible to generate a key that ends with "house" or other words/phrases that include letters outside the scope(a-f).

-Possible: any combination of 0123456789abcdef (can reoccur).
+Possible: any combination of *0123456789abcdef* (can reoccur).

 Brute forcing is expensive, don't use suffixes that are crazy long.

 Suffixes exceeding 7-8 digits will take a *very* long time to generate on average machines.

-On an M2 Macbook Air (2022), generating a 7 digit key will take an est. of 12 hours.
+On an *M2 Macbook Air* (2022), generating a *7 digit* key will take an est. of *12 hours*.

 ## Estimate the complexity of your key